76. Senior executive jobs in regional Australia: What is available and who are the successful candidates? Featuring regional recruiter Zoe Allan.

-It’s a treasure trove of organizations that you don’t know exists there until you start looking.
-And there’s a lot of opportunities at the moment to make a real difference, and they are looking for the right people to lead and help implement transformational change.
+It's a treasure trove of organizations that you don't know exists there until you start looking.
+And there are many opportunities at the moment to make a real difference, and they are looking for the right people to lead and help implement transformational change.

 Common traits of successful regional executives.